 Much has been written about exam-based only vs. project-based Six Sigma Green and Black Belt certification.

-The International Society of Six Sigma Professionals (ISSSP) concurs with other credible organizations which have concluded that programs that require training combined with the completion of a real world project create students that are more competent at the task or belt level they are certified at.
+The International Society of Six Sigma Professionals (ISSSP) knew that any accreditation program involving ISSSP must require the completion of real world projects for Lean Six Sigma / Six Sigma Green Belt and Black Belt certifications.
+The Accreditation Advisory Committee (AAC) members discussed their roles in the Six Sigma industry and came up with some minimum requirements that they would expect from a quality Six Sigma training provider or potential employee.
+In the end, the AAC and the Board concurred with other credible organizations, which have concluded that an ATO should provide training combined with the completion of a real world project to demonstrate the student's proficiency at the belt level sought.
 Whether the project is completed within the individual's workplace or as a volunteer within a non-profit organization doesn't make a difference in the student's ultimate demonstration of capabilities.

 Through the years it has been determined that with Six Sigma, while exams assess the trainee’s grasp of a body of knowledge typically through multiple choice and/or true-false questions, only a real world project within the workplace or as a volunteer, which is reviewed by a certified Master Black Belt, can determine the student's ability to deliver satisfactory results that would earn the new belt designation (i.e. an improved process at the level in question that provides a soft or hard money savings).